Skip to main content

 Under 38 C.F.R.
 3.351(a), VA defines A&A as “helplessness or being so nearly helpless as to require the regular aid and attendance of another person.”
 The person providing the A&A for the veteran does not need to be a professional caregiver or medical professional, and is often a spouse or family member.

-Several factors are considered for entitlement to A&A, such as whether the veteran is unable to dress, feed, go to the bathroom themselves, and other tasks of daily living.
-Other factors include whether the veteran has a frequent need to adjust a prosthetic that cannot be done without help, or the veteran requires care and assistance in order to be protected from dangers in their daily environment.
+Many factors may suggest entitlement to A&A, such as whether the veteran is unable to dress, feed, or go to the bathroom themselves, and other tasks of daily living.
+Other factors include whether the veteran has a frequent need for help adjusting a prosthetic, or the veteran requires care and assistance in order to be protected from dangers in their daily environment.

 Laska v.
 McDonough: No More “Higher-Level Care” Requirement for SMC(t)

-As a result of CAVC’s decision in Laska, veterans with severe TBI now only need to demonstrate a requirement of regular A&A. Even though Mr. Haskell was a Vietnam veteran, Congress has deemed TBI a “signature wound” of the Iraq and Afghanistan wars, so this decision is likely to impact many of those veterans.
+As a result of CAVC’s decision in Laska, veterans with severe TBI now only need to demonstrate a requirement of A&A from a regular caregiver, such as a family member.
+Even though Mr. Haskell was a Vietnam veteran, Congress has deemed TBI a “signature wound” of the Iraq and Afghanistan wars, so this decision has the potential to impact many veterans.

 Major Court Win for Veterans with TBI: Special Monthly Compensation